Ori-Roza/Rifler/UI_FEEDBACK_SUMMARY.md

 - [ ] Scrolling bug: when many file results in collapse all mode, scrolling below viewport sends scroll to top

 ## **General Feedback**
-- [ ] Extension should be distinct and better than alternatives
-- [ ] Focus on distinction through colors and other visual elements
 - [ ] Need proper usability testing to catch implementation issues